Cat-Lord/kubernetes-playground/README.md

 # Known Issues
 - Reading characters with bash read behaves strangely when pressing arrow up on the keyboard.
 It might be related to the colored output formatting (https://superuser.com/a/1368273).
+- Sometimes deletion of resources can take a long time.
+We can interrupt this by pressing CTRL+C while keeping the termination in place.